ambiikkaaa/Climate-Risk-and-Disaster-Management/Week 1/README.md

-# Climate Risk and Disaster Management

-This repository contains weekly progress for the project **Climate Risk and Disaster Management**, focusing on analyzing flood datasets to identify risks, trends, and key predictive features.
+This contains weekly progress for the project **Flood Prediction using Machine Learning**, focusing on analyzing flood datasets to identify risks, trends, and key predictive features.

 ---